AlbertoV5/Reaper-BTR-Game/readme.md

 ## Beat the Reaper Game V0.5

 Small rhythm game for your Reaper Projects.
-Reaper: https://www.reaper.fm/download.php
+Download Reaper: https://www.reaper.fm/download.php

 ### Description:
 Press keys to the beat of your song, achieve the highest score to show